Digital-Preservation-Finland/knowledge-base/docs/database/solutions/JHOVE/Lexical-error/index.rst

-PDF-HUL-34: An object (such as a PDF dictionary) in the document is not well formed.
+PDF-HUL-65, PDF-HUL-66.
+Unsupported character or insufficiently built dictionary object in the document.
+The exception is of a general kind and the problem case needs more inspection.

 Is it a bug in the validating software? -